ArtifexSoftware/MuPDF.NET/docs/document.rst

     .. note::

+      In an effort to maintain a valid PDF structure, this method and :meth:`delete_page` will also deactivate items in the table of contents which point to deleted pages.
+"Deactivation" here means, that the bookmark will point to nowhere and the title will be shown grayed-out by supporting PDF viewers.
+The overall TOC structure is left intact.

       It will also remove any **links on remaining pages** which point to a deleted one.
 This action may have an extended response time for documents with many pages.

       Following examples will all delete pages 500 through 519: